 The statistic-sample-age-set command sets time based limit for collecting samples for given statistic.
+It takes two parameters a string called name, which specifies the statistic name and integer value called duration, which specifies the time limit for given statistic in seconds.
 An example command may look like this:

 '''

+{

 "command": "statistic-sample-age-set",

 "arguments": {

 "name": "pkt4-received",

 "duration": 1245

+}

 }

 '''